zopefoundation/zope.testrunner/docs/getting-started.rst

 --list-tests    show names of tests instead of running them -x              stop on first error or failure
--D, --pdb       enable post-mortem debugging of test failures --help          show *all* command-line options (there are many more!)
+-D, --pdb       enable post-mortem debugging of test failures --xml path      generate XML reports to be written at the given path --help          show *all* command-line options (there are many more!)

 For example ::